LOCATION LOCATION LOCATION

 A lot of this comes from my childhood—when I was younger, we had a caravan, and every weekend, we’d go away, usually just half an hour from home.
 To me, that was a holiday, and I felt like I was spoiled rotten because we were going on holiday every weekend—even though we never bought anything extra.
 We’d just take food from home and eat in the caravan, and I was never really leaving Nottingham.
 But when I got to uni, I realized that people consider holidays in the UK as just "trips," because you’re not leaving the country or staying for an extended period of time.

 It’s strange how these seemingly small things, like what kind of holiday you have or where you go, can really describe what class people come from.
 I think this project works well for me because it allows me to distill the working-class experience in my mind into tangible objects, things that feel meaningful to me and others.
-It’s almost like I can see class in physical form through these things."
+It’s almost like I can see class in physical form through these things.

 I couldn’t for the life of me find that Grayson Perry documentary or any good pictures of the tapestries, but this video from the gallery was good enough.
 Perry gave his own description of each one—thank you, lord, you saved me there!
 I love the multicoloredness and ugliness of it all.
 The colors clash and it’s almost grotesque, which makes it even better.
 The one I identify with the most is the second one, where it's looking over Sunderland.
 It's very football-oriented, plus there are pimped-up cars and a social club—hooray.
 I love all the hidden symbolism, and the fact that it’s a tapestry—ugh, delicious, more lovely textiles!
 I also love that there’s not a single bit of unused space on the tapestry; it’s jam-packed with details, like a Where’s Wally.
 The religious inspirations are cool too—it's like the ginger man is a class-climbing Jesus.
 I wish I could see these in real life; they make me so happy and excited to make art.